nullishamy/nullishamy.github.io/content/building-my-new-site.md

 Choosing the right framework to iterate on my website was challenging, given the fruitful choice of tools available in the web development space today.

-Previously, I had used [Astro](https://astro.build/), and whilst it was sufficient for the goals I had, I felt too limited in scope.
+Previously, I had used [Astro](https://astro.build/), and whilst it was sufficient for the goals I had, it felt too limited in scope.
 I wanted something more flexible, something more mature, but still keeping to some common goals:

 1. SSG (Static Site Generation) is a must